pygame/pygame/docs/reST/ref/freetype.rst

           STYLE_NONE
           STYLE_UNDERLINE
           STYLE_OBLIQUE
-          STYLE_BOLD
+          STYLE_STRONG
+	  STYLE_WIDE

       These constants may be found on the FreeType constants module.
-      Optionally, the default style can be modified or obtained accessing the individual style attributes (underline, oblique, bold).
+      Optionally, the default style can be modified or obtained accessing the individual style attributes (underline, oblique, strong).

    .. attribute:: underline

-      | :sl:`Gets or sets the font's underline style`
+      | :sl:`Gets or sets the face's underline style`
       | :sg:`underline -> bool`

-      Gets or sets whether the font will be underlined when drawing text.
+      Gets or sets whether the face will be underlined when drawing text.
 This default style value will be used for all text rendering and size calculations unless overriden specifically in the \`render()` or
       \`get_size()` calls, via the 'style' parameter.

    .. attribute:: underscore

-      | :sl:`Gets or sets the font's underscore style`
+      | :sl:`Gets or sets the face's underscore style`
       | :sg:`underscore -> bool`

       Gets or sets whether the text will be underscored.
 Unlike underline, the underscore is 1 pixel thick and is positioned descender pixels below the baseline.
 This is for compatibility with font.Font.

-   .. attribute:: bold
+   .. attribute:: strong

-      | :sl:`Gets or sets the font's bold style`
+      | :sl:`Gets or sets the face's strong style`
-      | :sg:`bold -> bool`
+      | :sg:`strong -> bool`

-      Gets or sets whether the font will be bold when drawing text.
+      Gets or sets whether the face will be bold when drawing text.
 This default style value will be used for all text rendering and size calculations unless overriden specifically in the \`render()` or
       \`get_size()` calls, via the 'style' parameter.

    .. attribute:: oblique

-      | :sl:`Gets or sets the font's oblique style`
+      | :sl:`Gets or sets the face's oblique style`
       | :sg:`oblique -> bool`

-      Gets or sets whether the font will be rendered as oblique.
+      Gets or sets whether the face will be rendered as oblique.
 This default style value will be used for all text rendering and size calculations unless overriden specifically in the \`render()` or
       \`get_size()` calls, via the 'style' parameter.

    .. attribute:: wide

-      | :sl:`Gets or sets the font's wide style`
+      | :sl:`Gets or sets the face's wide style`
       | :sg:`wide -> bool`

-      Gets or sets whether the font will be stretched horizontally when drawing text.
+      Gets or sets whether the face will be stretched horizontally when drawing text.
 It produces a result simular to font.Font's bold.
 This style is only available for unrotated text.

    .. attribute:: fixed_width

-      | :sl:`Gets whether the font is fixed-width`
+      | :sl:`Gets whether the face is fixed-width`
       | :sg:`fixed_width -> bool`

       Read only.
-Returns whether this Font is a fixed-width (bitmap) font.
+Returns whether this Face is a fixed-width (bitmap) face.

-      Note that scalable fonts whose glyphs are all the same width (i.e. monospace ``TTF`` fonts used for programming) are not considered fixed width.
+      Note that scalable faces whose glyphs are all the same width (i.e. monospace ``TTF`` fonts used for programming) are not considered fixed width.

    .. attribute:: antialiased

-      | :sl:`Font antialiasing mode`
+      | :sl:`Face antialiasing mode`
       | :sg:`antialiased -> bool`

-      Gets or sets the font's antialiasing mode.
-This defaults to ``True`` on all fonts, which are rendered with full 8 bit blending.
+      Gets or sets the face's antialiasing mode.
+This defaults to ``True`` on all faces, which are rendered with full 8 bit blending.

       Setting this to ``False`` will enable monochrome rendering.
 This should provide a small speed gain and reduce cache memory size.